Joshwoo69/feedback/README.md

 feedback for all of my modpacks! (and caigan's)

-#If you want to report a bug:
+## If you want to report a bug:
 - Include the modpack and version.
 - Include a openeye link to the crashlog.
 - Be descriptive.
 - Be respectful.
 - Use proper grammar and spelling.
 - If you can't do the above, please do not report any bugs.
-- Notabene! : google translate is allowed. (no weird chinese or french languages.)
+- NB : google translate is allowed. (no weird chinese or french languages.)
-#If you want me to added a feature:
+## If you want me to added a feature:
 - State what type of feature.
 - and if possible add reason (optional) as some things a quite self explanatory.
 - Be respectful.